 Friday NBA Odds, Picks Predictions: Jazz vs. Suns Betting Preview (April 30)

 Michael Gonzales/NBAE via Getty Images.
-Pictured: Deandre Ayton (left) and Chris Paul (right).
+Pictured: Phoenix Suns standouts Deandre Ayton, left, and Chris Paul.

 - The Phoenix Suns will take on the Utah Jazz in a battle of two teams fighting for the No. 1 seed in the West.

 - The Suns have already toppled the Jazz twice this season, and unlike tonight, those Utah teams had Donovan Mitchell and Mike Conley out on the floor.